 Once upon a time there was an unstoppable empire, glinting under golden arches, loved by millions of families around the globe.
 Then one day a young man decided to eat McDonald’s, and only McDonald’s, every day for 30 days.
 The result?
 He got really ill, wrote a book and made a movie about it…and the shine came off those golden arches.
 McDonald’s endured a whole heap of bad press, conspiracy theories and questions over how their food was made.

 Yet, in a remarkable twist to the tale, McDonald’s managed to reinvent itself and get their shine back.
-Their brand is one again aligned with those valued by families: tasty, good value food that can be enjoyed as part of a balanced diet.
+Their brand is once again aligned with those values important to families: tasty, good value food that can be enjoyed as part of a balanced diet.